Dehaoq/CPSC8430/README.md

-Directly run the juypter notebook
+For HW3

-The dataset will be built automatically
+Directly run train.py in command line